cloudysideup/ai4se-presentation/slides.md

 # What does Programming look like?

-- Background – writing instructions that a computer can understand and execute
+- writing instructions that a computer can understand and execute
+- software developer as creator

 ---

-# From Creator to Curator
+# Software Developer as Curator

+- Increasing impact of work
+- collaborator/pair programming
+- Automatic programming
-- Solution 2. collaborator/pair programming 3.
-Automatic programming (Pezze, p26) 4.
-Completion of code 5.
-Refactoring
+- Completion of code
+- Refactoring
-- Tie to source
+- Sources
   1. Pezze p10 2.1.3
   2. Pezze p15
+  3. Pezze p26

 ---
 layout: cover